MicrosoftEdge/MSEdgeExplainers/Focusgroup/explainer.md

         the user can't go "back" to the left due to missing or erroneous selectors).
 * Ordering is not based on content.
-These properties serve visual presentations, but possibly make focus navigation illogical for accessibility users (especially when *any* element can be targeted by selector.
+These properties serve visual presentations, but possibly make focus navigation illogical for accessibility users (especially when *any* element can be targeted by selector).
 * Verbose descriptors.
 To get four-direction navigation on one element requires specifying four unique CSS properties.
 * Special focus handling.
 The use of a selector on one of the `nav-*` properties has the unique